Caitlin Clark leads Iowa back to Final Four, scoring 41 points in 94-87 win over defending champ LSU

 Top-seeded Iowa (33-4) will play either UConn or Southern California in the national semifinals Friday night in Cleveland.

-Clark, who also scored 41 points in the regional finals last year, and Angel Reese of LSU put on a memorable show for the sold-out crowd and the millions watching.
+Clark, who also scored 41 points in the regional final last year, and Angel Reese of LSU put on a memorable show for the sold-out crowd and the millions watching.

+“I think it’s just great for the sport, just being able to be a part of history.
+Like I said, no matter which way it went tonight, I know this was going to be a night for the ages,” said Reese, who had 17 points and 20 rebounds before fouling out with 1:45 left.
+“And just being able to be a part of history is great.
+Playing against another great player, of course, is always amazing."

+Clark has already declared for this year’s WNBA draft.
+Reese, too, will have a decision to make about whether to turn pro or come back for one more season.

 With the game tied at 45 after an entertaining first half, Clark took over in the third quarter.
 The NCAA Division I all-time scoring leader hit four 3-pointers, each deeper than the previous one.
 Her fourth of the quarter, from her signature logo range, made it 61-52.
 It also was the 538th of her career, which made her the all-time leader in that category among NCAA Division I players, passing Oklahoma's Taylor Robertson.